abdollahblhaj/AI/README.md

 # AI
-Artificial intelligence algorithm to determine the price of bus ticket
+AI algorithm to determine the price of a bus ticket based on several factors Innovative Project